Myxomatosis

 3-9 days

-Swelling, nodules and skin lesions around the head, especially eyelids and genital and anal areas.
+Swelling, lumps and skin lesions appear on the head, particularly on the eyelids and in the genital and anal areas.
 The disease usually ends in death.

 Therapy

 There is no specific treatment for myxomatosis.
-It is not curable, although antibiotics and other medications can be used as a supportive measure.
-The disease usually ends with the death of the diseased animals.
+It cannot be cured, but antibiotics and other medications can be used to support the disease.
+The disease usually ends in the death of the affected animals.

 Prevention